VoIP-Domain/voipdomain/Documentations/INSTALL.md

 * PHP Gearman PECL module (https://pecl.php.net/package/gearman)

 You can run the administrative interface on a small Virtual Machine or low-cost server.
-The administrative interface doesn't need to be active 100% of the time, as Asterisk servers managed by the system doesn't depend on the administrative interface to work.
-Any offline data (such as billing, LCR, etc) can be done locally on the Asterisk servers and therefore sent to the administrative interface.
+The administrative interface does not need to be online 100% of the time, as the Asterisk servers managed by the system do not depend on the administrative interface to work.
+Any off-line tasks (such as billing, LCR, and similar) can be processed locally on the Asterisk servers and later synchronized with the administrative interface.

-The administrative interface will be used to configure your telephony environment and provide usage reports.
+The administrative interface is used to configure your telephony environment and provide usage reports.

 To configure PHP-FPM and NGiNX, you can refer to the examples in the docs directory.

-The requirements to the control daemons will be:
+Requirements for the control daemons:

 * PHP (at least version 5.5.0) with cli and the following modules:
   - SimpleXML